Fall 2016 Enrollment

 Ashland University has recently taken a number of steps to set up Living and Learning Communities for a number of academic colleges on campus.
 These Living and Learning Communities allow students who are new to the school to take several courses together, live near one another, and participate in group activities together.
-This type of learning environment has successfully and continually helped new Ashland students make a smooth transition into college life.
+This type of learning environment has successfully and continually helped new Ashland students make a smooth transition to college life.

 Faculty mentors who participate in the Living and Learning Communities enthusiastically assist students in acclimating to Ashland University.
 Their involvement and guidance makes it easy for every student to engage in such social opportunities as festivals, sporting events, concerts, lectures, symposiums, and other extracurricular activities.